Avant-monts

 03

-Helium and nitrogen have a strong affinity, which is why it is very likely that a fraction of helium is associated with it.
+Helium and nitrogen have a strong affinity, which is why it is very likely that a fraction of the helium is associated with it.

-Several nearby wells in similar geological formations have reported presence (2% to 5%) of natural hydrogen fraction in combination with the main gas.
-A similar fraction of natural hydrogen is therefore possible in the Avant-Monts franc comtois exploration license.
+Several nearby wells in similar geological formations have reported the presence (2-5%) of a natural hydrogen fraction in combination with the main gas.
+A similar fraction of natural hydrogen is therefore possible in the “Avant-Monts franc comtois” exploration license.

 04

-The permit area
+The exploration area

 Audeux, Avanne-Aveney, Berthelange, Besançon*, Beure, Bonnay, Braillans, Burgille, Busy, Chalezeule, Champagney, Champvans-les-Moulins, Châtillon-le-Duc, Chaucenne, Chemaudin et Vaux, Corcelles-Ferrières, Corcondray, Courchapon, Dannemarie-sur-Crète, Decevey, Ecole-Valentin, Etrabonne, Ferrières-les-Bois, Fontain, Franey, Franois, Geneuille, Grandfontaine, Jallerange, Lantenne-Vertière, Larnod, Lavernay, Le Moutherot, Les Auxons, Mazerolles-le-Salin, Mercey-le-Grand, Mérey-Vieilley, Miserey-Salines, Montferrand-le-Château, Noironte, Pelousey, Pirey, Placey, Pouilley-Français, Pouilley-les-Vignes, Pugey, Rancenay, Recologne, Ruffey-le-Château, Saint-Vit, Serre-les-Sapins, Tallenay, Thise, Thoraise, Torpes, Velesmes-Essarts, Vieilley et Villers-Buzon.